France is finally set to conclude its local elections that were halted at the height of the country's coronavirus outbreak.

 "The time of the Greens has come," party leader Yannick Jadot has said ahead of the municipal elections.

-The party may strike alliances with the left and could benefit from vote transfers in the second round.
+The party could benefit from vote transfers in the second round.

 La Republique En Marche (LREM) (centre-right, liberal)